 You love your pet like one of the family.
 After all, they are man’s best friend.
 And your best friend seems to have stuff scattered all over the house.
 Organizing your pet gear is just as important and easy as organizing the human gear in your house.
 These steps will help you tackle pet organization so you have a spot for the things your pet needs most.

-Gather all of your pet supplies in one location and assess what you have.
-Quickly look over each item, getting rid of what you don’t need.
-Items you’ll want to throw away include the following:
+Gather all of your pet supplies in one location.
+As you look over each item, create two piles: one to get rid of and one to keep.